ACherniske/2023-Projects/files/prototyping/prototypinginfo.md

 # Device Information
-Wearable Device For Recording Temperature and Humidity of Air Inside Football Gear
+Wearable device for recording temperature and hmidity of air inside football gear

 ## Process
 - **Initialize** and run a series of diagnostic tests to make sure it is working properly